Home » Cookies Bars & Candy » Key Lime Coconut White Chocolate Chip Cookies

 Key Lime Coconut White Chocolate Chip Cookies

-These island inspired Key Lime Coconut White Chocolate Chip Cookies are to die for.
-They’re crisp and buttery with a pop of lime zest and a pleasant chewy texture thanks to shredded coconut.
-The addition of creamy white chocolate chips is the crowning touch.
-They’re a year-round bite of sunshine that’ll never last long in your cookie jar.
+These island-inspired Key Lime Coconut White Chocolate Chip Cookies are absolutely irresistible.
+Crisp and buttery with a zesty burst of lime and a delightfully chewy texture from shredded coconut, they’re finished with creamy white chocolate chips for the perfect tropical twist.
+A bite of sunshine in every cookie, don’t expect them to last long in the jar.

 • Key limes are smaller and lighter in color than regular limes.
 The skin is noticeably thinner.